aldesantis/alessandro.codes/src/content/Evergreen notes/Explicit knowledge can be captured.md

 For example, if I’m studying a new programming language, the syntax rules of the language can always be found in a manual.

-This is in contrast with tacit knowledge, which [[Tacit knowledge cannot be captured|cannot be captured]].
+This is in contrast with tacit knowledge, which [[Evergreen notes/Tacit knowledge cannot be captured|cannot be captured]].

 ## References